 Those interactive floor maps are especially handy when working with technicians who are new on the job.
 Instead of asking a senior technician to act as a guide, which is an expensive waste of a valuable labor resource, you can trust the junior tech to find their own way.

 The software also makes working with third-party vendors a breeze.
 Once you've set up the recurring PMs, the software sends out email reminders ahead of the due dates.
 Vendors know what you need done and when.
-Best of all, even though everything is done through the software on your end, vendors never need to access the software themselves.
+Best of all, even though everything is done through the facility management software on your end, vendors never need to access the software themselves.